pzol/deterministic/README.md

 This is a spiritual successor of the [Monadic gem](http://github.com/pzol/monadic).
 The goal of the rewrite is to get away from a bit to forceful aproach I took in Monadic, especially when it comes to coercing monads, but also a more practical but at the same time more strict adherence to monad laws.

+## Patterns

+Deterministic provides different monads, here is a short guide, when to use which

+#### Result: Success & Failure
+- an operation which can succeed or fail
+- the result (content) of of the success or failure is important
+- you are building one thing
+- chaining: if one fails (Failure), don't execute the rest

+#### Option: Some & None
+- an operation which returns either some result or nothing
+- in case it returns nothing it is not important to know why
+- you are working rather with a collection of things
+- chaining: execute all and then select the successful ones (Some)

+#### Either: Left & Right
+- an operation which returns several good and bad results
+- the results of both are important
+- chaining: if one fails, continue, the content of the failed and successful are important

+#### Maybe
+- an object may be nil, you want to avoid endless nil? checks

 ## Usage